r-delacosta/braverse-tcg/README.md

     - The app requires an internet connection to fetch data from the official CookieRun website.
     - Offline support may be added in future releases, but there is no target rollout date.
 - Why do filtered results seem inaccurate at times?
     - All card data are pulled directly from the CookieRun website.
-That means using the same filters on both platforms will return the same results.
+There may be unclean data which can lead to inaccurate results.
 If you notice any inaccuracy, please report a ticket (refer to Bugs section below)

 ### Bugs and Feedback
 - If you encounter any bugs or have suggestions to improve the app, please open an issue on the Issues page:<br>